anskarl/LoMRF/doc/2_2_temporal_inference_examples.md

  1. The input is composed of a collection of input events, representing people *walking*, *running*, *staying active*, or *inactive*.
 The first and the last time that a person or an object is tracked are represented by the input events *enter* and *exit*.
-Additionally, the coordinates of tracked persons or objects are also taken into consideration, in order to express qualitative spatial relations, *e.g. two persons being relatively close to each other*.
+Additionally, the coordinates of tracked persons or objects are also taken into consideration, in order to express qualitative spatial relations, *e.g., two persons being relatively close to each other*.

  2. In the following sub-section we give the composite event definitions of *meeting*, *moving*,